edumserrano/csharp-functional/Docs/source/repository.rst

 Building the solution and running tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This repository adheres to the `F5 manifesto <http://www.khalidabuhakmeh.com/the-f5-manifesto-for-net-developers>`_ so you should be able to clone, open the soluton in Visual Studio and build/run tests.
+This repository adheres to the `F5 manifesto <http://www.khalidabuhakmeh.com/the-f5-manifesto-for-net-developers>`_ so you should be able to clone, open the solution in Visual Studio and build/run tests.

 Documentation
 -------------